FAR 23 LOADS

 FAR 23 LOADS provides a procedure to calculate the loads on an airplane according to the Code of Federal Regulations, Title 14 - Aeronautics and Space, Chapter I - Federal Aviation Administration, Subchapter C - Aircraft, Part 23 - Airworthiness Standards, Normal, Utility, Acrobatic and Commuter Category Airplanes, Subpart C - Structures.

-The loads on the airplane are determined by (1) the three view drawing, (2) the chosen maximum takeoff weight, (3) the chosen category and load factor.
+The loads on the airplane are determined by (1) the three view drawing, (2) the chosen maximum take-off weight, (3) the chosen category and load factor.
 The software calculates the loads using methods acceptable to the FAA and actually recommended in the previous CAR3/CAM3/CAM4 and FAR 23/FAR 25 regulations.
-Previous versions of this software has been used as a reference by hundreds of individuals and companies in over 40 countries.
+Previous versions of this software have been used as a reference by hundreds of individuals and companies in over 40 countries.
 It has been licensed to the FAA.